 Objects and history

-Supporting sustainable and innovative food production and exports, taking care of Nature and the environment, and consumer protection and information are core concerns of the Ministry of Environment and Food.
+Supporting sustainable and innovative food production and exports, taking care of Nature and the environment, and consumer protection and information are core concerns of the Ministry of Food, Agriculture and Fisheries.

 The Ministry takes care of the frameworks for the development of agriculture and agricultural industries.
-The Ministry facilitates the development of sustainable and resource-efficient solutions and contributes to the development of industrial growth and workplaces in Denmark, while simultaneously minding Nature, the environment and our drinking water.
+The Ministry facilitates the development of sustainable and resource-efficient solutions and contributes to the development of industrial growth and workplaces in Denmark, while simultaneously minding Nature and the environment.

-At the same time the Ministry works to ensure that our food is safe and healthy; that we are protected against unnecessary chemical products in our clothing, toys, soap, houses etc.; and that environmental pollutions that may have an influence in our everyday life are dealt with.
+At the same time the Ministry works to ensure that our food is safe and healthy; that we are protected against unnecessary chemicals, that we focus animal welfare and that environmental pollutions that may have an influence in our everyday life are dealt with.

-Approximately 4,200 employees placed around the country take care of the various tasks of the Ministry, which is organized in four main institutions.
+Approximately 3000 employees placed around the country take care of the various tasks of the Ministry, which is organized in three main institutions.

-The Ministry of Environment and Food collaborates with a lot of partners, nationally and internationally.
+Ministry of Food, Agriculture and Fisheries collaborates with a lot of partners, nationally and internationally.